jr-leary7/SCISSORS/README.md

                                            random.seed = 629))
 ```

-The subpopulation markers can be annotated using `biomaRt` or another gene ontology package, and can be used to determine, on a transcriptomic level, what about the molecular biology of your subpopulation makes it unique and special.
+The subpopulation markers can be annotated using `biomaRt` or another gene ontology package, and can be used to determine, on a transcriptomic level, what about the molecular biology of your subpopulation makes it unique.
 Eventually, I'll finish the `AnnotateMarkerGenes()` function to perform this automatically on the results of `FindSubpopulationMarkers()`, but as of now that is a low-priority fix for the package.

 # Contact Information
 This package is based on the ideas of Xianlu Peng, PhD (Research Asst.
 Professor, Lineberger Comprehensive Cancer Center, UNC Chapel Hill).
 The code is written and maintained by Jack Leary (Research Collaborator, Lineberger Comprehensive Cancer Center, UNC Chapel Hill).
 Jack can be reached on GitHub as well as at jrleary@live.unc.edu for any questions, issues, or bugs.